Marina Towers

 Agents repeatedly itemize amenities without ever referring to a sauna or steam facility.
 This, plus its absence in MLS, shows that the building does not have a sauna.

-Public remarks consistently state that the building offers surfboard storage (often alongside bicycle storage), providing clear evidence that surfboard storage is available.
+Public remarks consistently state the building provides surfboard storage (often listed alongside bicycle storage), giving clear evidence that surfboard storage is available.

 Across all detailed amenity descriptions, tennis courts are never mentioned even though other amenities are carefully listed.
 Combined with all MLS records omitting a tennis court, this strongly indicates there is no tennis court at this building.